 Have a good look through the following documents that you might need to bring with you or arrange when you get here.
 Don’t forget to download the new student checklist

-You must bring your passport if you are not a British Citizen.
-The UEA Visa Compliance Team will need to see the passports of all new European and international students.
+You must bring your passport if you are not a British Citizen or were born overseas.
+The UEA Student Visa Compliance Team will need to see the passports of all new European and international students.
 If you do not have a passport, a European national identity card will suffice.
 Please note that if you hold dual nationality, we will also need to check your documents so please bring both passports with you.

 Certificates and transcripts

-If you haven’t applied through UCAS you need to bring certificates for any qualifications you told us about on your application.
+You need to bring the original certificates for the qualification that gained you entry to UEA.
+This will usually be your undergraduate degree or a Graduate Diploma course.
 If you are a Visiting or ERASMUS student we won’t need to see your certificates or transcripts.

 You may need to bring other documents in order to register for your course.
 This might be proof of work experience, or something else you used in your application.
 Please check your admissions email now and make sure you have any documents requested.